drazvan91/barcodescanner-sdk-cordova/docs/integrate.md

 		alert("Scanned " + session.newlyRecognizedCodes[0].symbology + " code: " + session.newlyRecognizedCodes[0].data);

 		// If you are using continuous scanning you might want to stop here.
 Please note that
-		// stopScanning is an asynchronous call because of the nature of how phonegap plugin works.
-		// This means that more codes might still be scanned after you call it.
-You should make use
-		// of {@link Scandit.ScanSettings.codeDuplicateFilter ScanSettings.codeDuplicateFilter} to
-		// minimize/eliminate such problems.
-		session.stopScanning();
+		// you will have to use session.stopScanning()/session.pauseScanning() instead of the
+		// corresponding method on the picker.
+This will avoid a race condition and immediately stop
+		// the scanning process after the success callback has finished executing. session.stopScanning();
 	}